salesforcecli/plugin-packaging/messages/package_version_create.md

 Skipping validation suppresses errors that usually surface during package version creation.
 Instead, these errors surface at a later stage, such as installation or post-installation.
 If you encounter errors that are difficult to debug, retry package version creation without the --skip-validation parameter.

+# flags.async-validation.summary

+Return a new package version before completing package validations.

+# flags.async-validation.description

+Specifying async validation returns the package version earlier in the process, allowing you to install and test the new version right away.
+If your development team is using continuous integration (CI) scripts, async validation can reduce your overall CI run time.

 # flags.skip-ancestor-check.summary

 Overrides ancestry requirements, which allows you to specify a package ancestor that isn’t the highest released package version.